Get

 Suitable for:

 It’s not impossible to care for a happy and healthy bobcat.
-However, these animals should be reserved for experienced exotic pet owners.
-Living with a bobcat means making significant lifestyle changes, such as making modifications to homes and backyards.
+However, these animals should be reserved for highly experienced exotic animal handlers, where legal, and with access to appropriate facilities and veterinary care.
+Living with a bobcat means making significant lifestyle changes, such as making modifications to homes and backyards to meet strict containment and welfare requirements.
 Your travel plans will also be more restricted because it’ll be difficult to find someone with experience to safely care for a bobcat.

 If you are not able to make significant, long-term adjustments to properly accommodate a bobcat, it’s best to move on to other adorable, domesticated pets.